4 Ways to Use a Merchant Cash Advance

 As a small business owner, you are almost guaranteed to face challenges of all sort on a regular basis.
 Depending on what industry you are working in, whether you are providing a service or a product, it is almost inevitable that you will experience some highs and lows along the way.
 It is understandable if at one time or another you need to borrow some extra cash to get things back on track.

 A merchant cash advance could offer you a fast and easy option for freeing up working capital in a hurry.
-Unlike a small business loan from a traditional banking institution, this type of commercial lending is secured based on your past and potential credit card sales.
+Unlike a small business funding option from a traditional banking institution, this type of commercial lending is secured based on your past and potential credit card sales.
 Regardless of whether your transactions are consistent or fluctuate from month to month, you could still qualify for funding.

 You may own a seasonal business that generates a majority of your sales and profit during certain times of the year, which is not a problem.
 Approval for a merchant cash advance is based on a long-term evaluation of your transactions, not on a monthly or quarterly report.
 Depending on your sales volume, you could receive amounts from $5,000 to $500,000 within 24 to 72 hours.